- Read our review guidelines

-If you’re looking for a little extra paddling help we can help point you in the right direction for some of the best trolling motors for kayaks.
+If you’re looking for a little extra paddling help we can help point you in the right direction with our buying guide for finding the best trolling motors for kayaks.

-The motor you choose depends on what you’ll be using your kayak for and what type of water you’ll be in, for example, freshwater or saltwater.
+The motor you choose depends on what you’ll be using your kayak for and what type of water you’ll be in.
+Whether it be freshwater or saltwater kayak fishing.

 We can also help you discover what they are and whether you’ll actually need one (or not.)

-Trolling motors don’t create a loud sound like a large propeller engine would.
-Unless, of course, the motor is not deep enough under the water.
-They are quiet, allowing you to move gradually through the water, dragging your baited fishing line along smoothly behind you.
+Trolling motors are generally quiet, allowing you to move gradually through the water, dragging your baited fishing line along smoothly behind you.

-Some fishermen may prefer the bow mounted trolling motors with foot pedals, as it allows them to completely free up their hands, giving them more room to fish.
-However, bow mounted motors often tend to be more expensive than transom mounted ones.
+Some fishermen may prefer bow trolling motors with foot pedals, as it allows them to completely free up their hands, giving them more room to fish.
+However, bow mounted electric motors often tend to be more expensive than transom mounted ones.

-Before you go out and buy your trolling motor, you need to make sure your kayak is ready to have a motor installed.
+Before you go out and buy the best kayak trolling motor, you need to make sure your kayak is ready to have a motor installed.
 You also need to make sure that whatever motor you buy will be suitable for your kayak.

 The weight and length of your boat will play an important role in the amount of thrust you’ll need from your motor.
-Usually this is around 2 pounds of thrust for every 100 pounds of weight.
+More on that later.

 Most transom trolling motors with a 12 volt battery will be suitable for use with a kayak.
-Higher voltage batteries tend to be used on larger or heavier boats.
+Most trolling motors with higher voltage batteries tend to be used on larger or heavier boats.

 Keep in mind that once you’ve installed a trolling motor to your kayak, it will then be classed as a motor vessel and will often require to be registered with your local authorities and may be subject to taxation.
 You may also require different licenses.